 The species listed in Annex 1 of the Birds Directive are the subject of special conservation measures concerning their habitat in order to ensure their survival and reproduction in their area of distribution.
-Species listed on Annex 1 are, in danger of extinction, rare or vulnerable.
-Annex 1 species that regularly occur at levels over 1% of the national population meet the SPA qualifying criteria.
-Interest features of the Pagham Harbour European marine site include populations of the Annex 1 species little tern Sterna albifrons, common tern Sterna hirundo and also wintering ruff Philomachus pugnax.
+Species listed on Annex 1 are in danger of extinction, rare or vulnerable.
+Dungeness to Pett Level is of importance for internationally important populations of breeding Mediterranean gull Larus melanocephalus, common tern Sterna hirundo and little tern Sterna albifrons, all of which are species listed on Annex 1.